Tim-Smans/metro-mlops/README.md

 While running the script:
 1. Installing Kubeflow is going to take a while.
 If it times out for you, change the timeout limit in the `config.yaml`
+2. When it is creating the minio buckets you might need to input your `sudo password`.

 The script will automatically: